PlanEnergi is part of the consortium behind the FLEXYNETS project, which ends in 2018.

 Key PlanEnergi activities

-PlanEnergi has analyzed the potential roles of large-scale heat storages in the FLEXYNETS-concept.
-The results of this analysis are presented in a paper, which will soon be made available here.
+PlanEnergi has analysed the potential roles of large-scale heat storages in the FLEXYNETS-concept.
+The results of this analysis are presented in a report, which is available for download here.

 In WP2 concerning assessment of combinations of energy sources and heat/cold sinks, PlanEnergi is responsible of the evaluation of centralized and dispersed storages.
 Here three different possible options are studied, taking into account their advantages and disadvantages: